-Catering provision for children of key workers and vulnerable children attending school
+Catering provision for children attending school

-Where the children of key workers and vulnerable children are attending school during this period, the position regarding catering provision for these learners will depend on whether catering facilities are still available within the school in question.
+Where children are attending school during this period, the position regarding catering provision for these learners will depend on whether catering facilities are still available within the school in question.
 Where catering facilities are open, learners who are eligible for free school meals who are or transitionally protected should be provided with a free meal on each day they attend.
 Other learners will still be expected to pay for their meals.